jackyliang/Material-Design-For-Full-Calendar/README.md

 ### Usage

-Compile using your favorite SASS compiler, or simply change the file extension to `.css`.
+Compile `_materialFullCalendar.scss` using your favorite SASS compiler, or simply change the file extension to `.css`.
 There's little to no actual SASS elements in here.
-The `!important` should override any default CSS of FullCalendar.
-This was the only way I actually could get it to work

-Then
+Pushing and adding new events is still the same, although you apply a `color` attribute.

     events.push({
         title: 'This is a Material Design event!',